mlibrary/about-publishing/src/content/stories/sustainable-publishing-for-digital-scholarship-in-the-humanities.md

     the Andrew W. Mellon Foundation—was not only a symbol of this innovation, but has opened the door for partnerships that sustain the next generation of humanities scholarship.
-author: Author TBD
-date: 2019-09-19T19:45:46.638Z
-categories:
-  - Academic Innovation
 story_image:
   alt: test
   caption: ''
   credit: ''
   file: /assets/fulcrum-at-acrl-conference-2.jpg
+author: Author TBD
+date: 2019-09-19T19:45:46.638Z
+highlight_box:
+  text: >-
+    ## [Fulcrum](https://www.fulcrum.org/), a publishing platform helping
+    publishers present the full richness of their authors' research outputs in a durable, discoverable, accessible, and flexible form.
+books:
+  - ''
 profiles:
   - Beth Bouloukos
   - Collection Building
   - Andrée Rathemacher
-highlight_box:
-  text: >-
-    ## [Fulcrum](https://www.fulcrum.org/), a publishing platform helping
-    publishers present the full richness of their authors' research outputs in a durable, discoverable, accessible, and flexible form.
 related_stories:
-  - ''
-books:
   - ''
 type: story
 ---